kiosalam/info-science/journal.md

 3. **What questions do you have**

         In order to make appear something,  do you always have to remember the codes/formulas for them?

 March 2nd 2020

 1. **What did we do**

+       We created an account on tinkercad and then made three lights blink by connecting wires between the Arduino & breadboard                by connecting them to the led and anode, lastly to make the light blinks, we coded them.
+Then we added our work to our                  repository.

+2.**What did you learn?**

+       I learned how to make lights blink on tinkercad then upload the screenshot of it on my repisotory.
+Overall it gave me a better          idea of why we're doing what we're doing and allowed me to understand how to use my repisotory better.

+3.**What questions do you have**

+       What is tinkercad?
+What will our repisotory look like by the end of the year?